tfausak/tfausak.github.io/about.md

 ## Projects

+These are things that I have worked on that were noteworthy in some way.
+Not everything made the cut.
+This list is likely to be out of date.
+You can see a complete list of my projects [on GitHub][].

 - [ActiveInteraction][] (Ruby):
   ActiveInteraction confidently manages business logic.
 It is an implementation of the command pattern in Ruby.
 [Aaron Lasseigne][] and I developed it to add